afgalvan/afgalvan/README.md

 # Hi there, I'm Andrés 👋

-## I'm a college student who's trying to constantly learn new things
+## I'm a software developer who's trying to constantly learn new things

 - 🌱 I’m currently learning [Kubernetes](https://kubernetes.io/).
 - 🤖 I enjoy automating almost everything as far as my skills can.